New York City: Climate

-Under the Köppen climate classification, New York City has a humid subtropical climate (CFA) and is the northernmost major city on the North American continent with this categorization.
-The suburbs to the immediate north and west are in the transitional zone between humid subtropical and humid continental climates (DFA).
+Under the Köppen climate classification, New York City has a humid subtropical climate (Cfa) and is the northernmost major city on the North American continent with this categorization.
+The suburbs to the immediate north and west are in the transitional zone between humid subtropical and humid continental climates (Dfa).
 The city receives an average of 49.5 in of precipitation annually, which is relatively evenly spread throughout the year.
 New York averages over 2,500 hours of sunshine annually.

 Winters are chilly and damp, and prevailing wind patterns that blow sea breezes offshore temper the moderating effects of the Atlantic Ocean.
-The Atlantic and the partial shielding from colder air by the Appalachian Mountains keep the city warmer in the winter than inland North American cities at similar or lesser latitudes.
+The Atlantic and the partial shielding from colder air by the Appalachian Mountains keep the city warmer in the winter than inland North American cities at similar or even lower latitudes.
 The daily mean temperature in January, the area's coldest month, is 33.3 °F. Temperatures usually drop to 10 °F several times per winter, and can reach 60 °F for several days even in the coldest winter month.
 Spring and autumn are unpredictable and can range from cool to warm, although they are usually mild with low humidity.
 Summers are typically hot and humid, with a daily mean temperature of 77.5 °F in July.

 Nighttime temperatures are 9.5 F-change degrees higher for the average city resident due to the urban heat island effect, caused by paved streets and tall buildings.
-Daytime temperatures exceed 90 °F on average of 17 days each summer and in some years exceed 100 °F, although this is a rare occurrence, last noted on July 18, 2012.
+Daytime temperatures exceed 90 °F on average of 17 days each summer and in some years exceed 100 °F, although this is rare; the most recent occurrence was measured at Belvedere Castle in Central Park on July 2, 2026, which was the first time since 2012.
 Readings of 0 °F are extremely rare, last occurring on February 14, 2016.